savoi/messenger-app/README.md

    $ mongorestore --gzip --archive=sample_db_dump.gz --nsInclude="messenger.*"
    ```

-## .env Setup
+## env and config Setup

-1. Copy the file .env.sample to .env and in the new file, enter a secret key in
+1. Copy the file .env.sample to .env

-   the [SECRET_KEY] entry of the [JWT] section.
-Generate a new key with the
+2. Copy config.py.sample to config.py and in the new file, enter a secret key in
-   command:
+   the `JWT_SECRET_KEY` entry.
+Generate a new key with the command:

    ```
    $ python -c 'import os; print(os.urandom(16))'
    ```
-2. Set ACCESS_TOKEN_EXPIRES to the number of hours you would like the JWT to be
+3. Set ACCESS_TOKEN_EXPIRES to the number of hours you would like the JWT to be
-   valid for.
+   valid.

 ## Starting the server: